What are cookies?

 Under the GDPR, individuals will have the right to obtain:

-Other supplementary information – this largely corresponds to the information that should be provided in a privacy notice.
+- Other supplementary information – this largely corresponds to the information that should be provided in a privacy notice.
+Policy requirements:

 All requests from subjects for access to their data should be submitted immediately to the DCO using the form under Appendix V. The DCO must log the request and will:

-Request copies of information held from information owners within NHS;
+- Request copies of information held from information owners within New Healthcare Solutions Ltd;

 Performance against the response target of one month must be reported to the Board by the DCO at least annually.